lxtrem/WaZde/README.md

 Software's presentation
 -----------------------

-It'll be written in c++, probably with Qt for the graphical interface and PortAudio to edit the sounds.
+It'll be written in c++, with Qt for the GUI.
-We know that we'll need to manually modify the hexadecimal code of the audio file.
+To edit audio files, we work directly in binary .
 In the software, the file will be edited in wav format.
 Currently we are working on WaZde's design.
 [Here](https://github.com/lxtrem/WaZde/blob/master/WaZde-2.jpg) is our (amazing) logo.